IDA - Satellite Derived Bathymetry

 IDA has been designed as both research tool and for efficient use in a production environment.
 Processing can be conducted through a user-friendly GUI or scriptable command-line interface, enabling automated processing chains.
 Coupled with freely available Sentinel-2 and Landsat 8 data, IDA enables efficient production of satellite based bathymetry maps, bottom cover reflectance, and other outputs.

-IDA is available for Microsoft Windows, Apple OSX and Linux.
+IDA is available for Microsoft Windows and Linux.

 Fast implementation and efficient workflow